Ni kipindi kuhusu masuala ya jamii kinachokutanisha viongozi na wananchi kujibu masuala ya kijamii.

 BBC World Service

-Classic music with Bill and Angela Rennells.
+Classic music and requests with Bill Rennells.

 Nostalgic music and magical memories from the golden era of entertainment.